Gateway Mall (Quezon City): Sagrada Familia Church

 The Sagrada Familia Church is a rooftop Roman Catholic church located along the 5th floor of the mall, situated to the adjacent Sensory Gardens.
 The church was inspired from the Mitre headgears worn by Catholic Priests and features an all-white architectural design, with its curved interiors stretching upwards to the sky taking inspiration from the Oculus building in New York City, and features high ceilings and modern church glass windows emphasizing natural light, while the church's hanging cross was sculpted and designed by Wilfredo Layug.
 The church is also air-conditioned and has a total capacity of 1,000 people.

 On September 16, 2023, the chapel was baptized by Luis Antonio Cardinal Tagle.
-One day later, the first Sunday Mass was held at the chapel, with Roman Catholic Diocese of Cubao Bishop Honesto Ongtioco presiding the mass.
+One day later, the first Sunday Mass was held at the chapel, with Roman Catholic Diocese of Cubao Bishop Honesto Ongtioco presiding the Mass.

 Cineplex 18

-On December 25, 2023 (Christmas Day), an expansion of the Gateway Cineplex was opened and is located at the 4th Level.
-The opening of the additional 8 cinemas within the mall has made the Gateway Cineplex the largest cineplex in the Philippines with 18 cinemas, including the first 10 cinemas at Gateway Mall 1, surpassing SM Megamall, which has 14 cinemas.
-The Gateway Cineplex features an upward wave ceiling design within the main lobby, while the cinemas are also equipped with Dolby Atmos technology with La-Z-Boy seats.
+On December 25, 2023 (Christmas Day), an expansion of the Gateway Cineplex at the 4th Level was opened.
+The opening of the additional 8 cinemas has made the Gateway Cineplex the largest cineplex in the Philippines with 18 cinemas, including the first 10 cinemas at Gateway Mall 1, surpassing SM Megamall, which has 14 cinemas.
+Similar to the Gateway Mall 1's Cineplex area, the Gateway Mall 2's Cineplex features a skylight with an upward wave ceiling design within the main lobby, while the cinemas are also equipped with Dolby Atmos technology with La-Z-Boy seats.
 The opening of the cinema was made in time for the 2023 Metro Manila Film Festival, where 6 out of the 8 cinemas were opened.
 The cineplex will also include two additional Platinum Cinemas set to be completed within 2024.

 On May 3, 2025, the mall opened the first and only Wolfgang's Premier Lounge in the world, which is located within the Cineplex 18 at the mall's fifth floor.
 The lounge features two upscale cinemas with a restaurant sandwiched in-between and blends the cinema experience with a "hotel club-like" ambiance with La-Z-Boy seats, Dolby Digital 7.1 sound systems, and high-end services, such as Wolfgang's signature dishes and cocktail mixes.
 The lounge has a total of 120 seats, where Cinema 1 has a total of 56 seats and Cinema 2 having 64 seats.
 The lounge is aimed to "elevate" the cinema experience with a luxurious, intimate and a memorable experience in one place.
 An additional cinema opened on September 24, 2025, alongside an expanded lounge, which features 78 seats and Dolby Atmos.
 Aside from cineplex spaces, the Gateway Cineplex also features the Gateway Immersive Cinema, a virtual reality (VR) auditorium that is utilized for VR concerts and VR exhibits.